fluidjax/assets/libs/assets/docs/readme.md

-    Verify(data, sig, IDDoc)     - Verify the complete Asset signature with IDDoc's keys Load(store, key)             - retrieve SignedAsset from store New[asset]                   - create a new Object, pre-populate essential items ReBuild[asset]               - Recreate a New[asset] based on a SignedAssett from the Store NewUpdate[asset]             - Recreate a New[asset], based on and pointing too a previous Asset.
+    Verify(data, sig, IDDoc)     - Verify the complete Asset signature with IDDoc's keys Load(store, key)             - retrieve SignedAsset from store New[asset]                   - create a new Object, pre-populate essential items ReBuild[asset]               - Recreate a New[asset] based on a SignedAsset from the Store NewUpdate[asset]             - Create a New[asset], based on and pointing too a previous Asset.
 ````

 ````